Babel17/katacoda-scenarios/docker-storage/step2.md

 Bind mounts have been around since the early days of Docker.

 Bind mounts have limited functionality compared to volumes.
+They are not Docker objects.

 When you use a bind mount, a file or directory on the host machine is mounted into a container.
 The file or directory is referenced by its full or relative path on the host machine.